kreetanshu/selenium-restassured-automation/Readme.md

 ## Getting Started

 1. Clone the repository.
-2. Import the projects into your favorite IDE (e.g., IntelliJ IDEA, Eclipse).
+2. Import the project into your favorite IDE (e.g., IntelliJ IDEA, Eclipse).
 3. Install dependencies using Maven or Gradle.
-4. Run the test cases using your test runner.
+4. Run the test cases using your test runner (TestNG or JUnit).

 ---